berarma/oversteer/README.md

 #### Permissions

-Accessing the wheel settings requires some permissions. _Oversteer_ will install udev rules to grant these permissions to any user in the system.
+Accessing the wheel settings requires some permissions.

+**_Oversteer_ will automatically install udev rules to grant these permissions to any user in the system after a reboot.**

 By default, the udev rules will be installed at `/usr/local/lib/udev/rules.d` when installing to prefix `/usr/local` or